gVafiaThis/CarDataView/README.md

 >For now, the dashboard properly works with generated using Physics Toolbox, but soon it will work with any .csv with titles.

 ## How to Run
 Click Green code button and download .zip .
-From there, run the .exe. \
+From there, under Executable, run the .exe\
 In the sample data folder there are some (slow) laps of Serres Circuit, with the phone misaligned in the Long/Vert axes.\

 For running from python, a requirements.txt is coming soon :)